-The 2012 EEO-3 Survey is OPEN.
+The 2018 EEO-3 Survey is CLOSED.

 The EEO-3 Report, formally known as the Local Union Report, is a biennial survey conducted every other year in the even calendar years.
 The filing deadline was December 31, 2018.

 The EEO-4 Report, formally known as the State and Local Government Report, is collected in odd-numbered years from State and Local governments.
-If you have questions about this survey, or to be placed on a mailing list you may email email@example.com, call the EEO-4 Coordinator at (202) 663-4947, or send a fax to (202) 663-7130.
+If you have questions about this survey, or to be placed on a mailing list you may email email@example.com, call the EEO-4 Coordinator at 1-877-439-2572, or send a fax to (202) 663-7130.

-The 2012 EEO-5 Survey is OPEN.
+The 2018 EEO-5 Survey is CLOSED.

 The EEO-5 Report, formally known as the Elementary-Secondary Staff Information Report, is a joint requirement of the EEOC and the Office for Civil Rights (OCR) of the Department of Education.
 It is conducted biennially, in the even numbered years, and covers all public elementary and secondary school districts with 100 or more employees in the United States.
 The filing deadline was November 30, 2018.